DHTMLX/gantt-docs/data/api/gantt_timeline_cell_class_template.md

 @params:
-- item		object		the task object assigned to the row
+- item		Task | object		the object assigned to the row, can be Task or resource object
 - date		Date		the date of a cell

 @returns: